-Bud Kasper: Right.
-And I’d like to know the answer to that.
-But, no. Honestly, we’re in a situation right now after having two pretty successful years, the 28% in 2019 and the strong return we had last year as well.
-And so, it would make sense that we might have a pause in what the market might produce this year.
+Bud Kasper: I’d like to know the answer to that.
+Honestly, we’re in a situation right now after having two successful years, the 28% in 2019 and the strong return we had last year as well.
+So, it would make sense that we might have a pause in what the market might produce this year.

 We’re at pretty lofty levels, some record-breaking levels at this particular time, and I’m talking specifically about the stock market.
 If we look at this year with the new president coming in, looking at presidential cycles, it suggests that it should be a positive year.

 I’ve been sharing with clients that I think the first six months will be somewhat tentative regarding where the direction may be.
 I think the second half of the year, we’ll see, hopefully, that the COVID numbers are coming down dramatically, and that could take one of the obstacles away.
 Hopefully, we’ll see the stimulus plans start to take hold.

 Therefore, I’m looking for a better second half of the year than the first half.
 If I had to put a number on it, for what it’s worth folks, and it’s not worth about a penny that you have in your pocket, I think we have a chance somewhere of between 8% and 10% for this calendar year, by the time we’re over.

 Dean Barber: Well, that’s the same prediction you gave last week, Bud.
 I’m glad you’re mentally sharp enough to recall what you said a week ago.
 That’s impressive.

 Bud Kasper: Is it going to be this way for the whole hour?